Policies For Use of Group Study or Tutor Rooms

 • No food or drink is allowed – except bottled water.

-• Do not move chair and tables from other areas of the library into the group study or tutor rooms
+• Do not move chairs and tables from other areas of the library into the group study or tutor rooms.

 • Doors need to remain unlocked at all times.